Notation#

 3 * 4

-# any part of a naked list can be braced
+# any part of a nude list can be bracket

 print